-As a presenter, you will have the opportunity to showcase new and exciting topics in organ transplantation and contribute to the learning journey of others in this field.
+As a presenter, you had the opportunity to showcase new and exciting topics in organ transplantation and contribute to the learning journey of others in this field.

 Presenting your Abstract and Clinical Case

-ESOT Congress 2021 will be held as hybrid event, allowing presenters to showcase their work both in-person and remotely.
-For the convenience of the abstract presenters, ESOT has developed a flowchart and listed the key dates to guide them through the presentation process.
+ESOT Congress 2021 was held as hybrid event, which allowed presenters to showcase their work both in-person and remotely.
+For the convenience of the abstract presenters, ESOT developed a flowchart and listed the key dates to guide them through the presentation process.

 Abstract presenter advice guide

 Presentations require much thought, planning and research; and for many, delivering a presentation can be a challenging experience.

 To support you along this process, ESOT devised this advice guide to help you get the most out of your presentation.

 As a Chair, your role was to bring out the best from the speakers, facilitate and engage in exciting discussions and elevate the overall experience for all attendees.

 These guidelines provided advice, tips and a set of comprehensive instructions which helped support prospective Chairs get the most out of their sessions and to optimise the Congress experience for speakers and attendees alike.